CSC207-UofT/course-project-group-039-foodies/phase1/design_document.md

   * Dependency injection is used, as described in the section on design patterns, to maintain this.

-## PACKAGING STRATEGIES USED IN PROGRAMME
+## PACKAGING STRATEGIES USED IN THE PROGRAM
 We first _package by clean architecture layers_.
 This ensures that we follow the clean architecture structure as it is very easy to visualise the structure and find places where clean architecture is broken, and fix them.
 This also forces us to think about which layer a class is in before we even start coding.
 All in all, this makes it almost trivial to adhere to clean architecture.

 Within each layer package, we _package by component_.
 This makes it very easy to find any class within a package and group together relevant classes.
 Moreover, in some places, we can use this to manage visibility and dependencies in our code.
 Components can be grouped together in a package and methods that should only be called internally can be protected.
 This is done in the JSONComponents package and the CLI package.

-## SUMMARY OF DESIGN PATTERNS USED IN PROGRAMME
+## SUMMARY OF DESIGN PATTERNS USED IN THE PROGRAM
 The following design patterns were used in the programme:

 _Strategy_: